Retail-Cosmos/ioi-city-mall-sales-file/README.md

 Please follow these steps for the file generation.

 1. Add a [scheduler](https://laravel.com/docs/10.x/scheduling) in your Laravel project to call the command `generate:ioi-city-mall-sales-files` daily at midnight.
-It generates the sales file for the previous day for each store as per the config file.
+It generates the sales file for the previous day for each store as returned from the application.

 ```php
 $schedule->command('generate:ioi-city-mall-sales-files')->daily();